vahidAK/NanoMethPhase/README.md

                         format for visualisation in IGV.methylcall: outputs
                         phased methylcall and methylation frequency files for seperate haplotypes.
-You can select any format and multiple or all of them seperated by comma.NOTE: if you select bam2bis and/or methylcall, you must provide input methylcall.bed.gz file from
+You can select any format and multiple or all of them seperated by comma.
-                        methyl_call_processor module.
+  --per_read PER_READ, -pr PER_READ
+                        If it is your second try and you have per read info file from the first try you can specify the per-read file to make the process faster.
+This also enables you to try different threshols of options (-mv, -mbq, mq, -hr, -abq), include/exclude indels, include/exclude
+                        supp reads.
+  --min_variant MIN_VARIANT, -mv MIN_VARIANT
+                        minimum number of phased variants must a read have to be phased.
+Default is 1 --hapratio HAPRATIO, -hr HAPRATIO
+                        0-1 .The maximum ratio (# of SNVs from one halotype over the other) between haplotypes to tag as H1 or H2 (H2/H1 when #SNVs at H1 > H2 and H1/H2 when #SNVs at H2 > H1).
+Default is 0.75
+  --mapping_quality MAPPING_QUALITY, -mq MAPPING_QUALITY
+                        An integer value to specify minimum read mapping quality.
+Default is 20 --min_base_quality MIN_BASE_QUALITY, -mbq MIN_BASE_QUALITY
+                        Only include bases with this minimum base quality.
+                        Default is 7.
+  --average_base_quality AVERAGE_BASE_QUALITY, -abq AVERAGE_BASE_QUALITY
+                        Minimum quality that variants tagged to a haplotype should have compare to the other haplotype when average of qualities is not informative.
+This will be used when the average base quality of variants mapped to two haplotypes for one read is not informative and decision cannot be made (e.g. when 10 variants of HP1 mapped to a read with average quality of 30, but only one variant from HP2 mapped to the same read with bq=35).
+Then, instead of considering average of qualities, the tool will count number of variants in both haplotypes that meet the given
+                        average_base_quality and uses the counts to make decision.
+Default is 20.
+  --include_indels, -ind
+                        Also include indels for read phasing to haplotypes.
+  --include_supplementary, -is
+                        Also include supplementary reads --motif MOTIF, -mt MOTIF
+                        The motif you called methylation for (cpg), Currently just cpg.
   --window WINDOW, -w WINDOW
                         if you want to only phase read for a region or chromosome.
 You must insert region like this chr1 or chr1:1000-100000.
-  --motif MOTIF, -mt MOTIF
-                        The motif you called methylation for (cpg), Currently just cpg.
-  --hapratio HAPRATIO, -hr HAPRATIO
-                        0-1 .The threshold ratio (# of SNVs from one over the other) between haplotype to tag as H1 or H2 (H2/H1 when #SNVs at H1 > H2 and H1/H2 when #SNVs at H2 >
-                        H1).
-Default is <= 0.75
-  --min_base_quality MIN_BASE_QUALITY, -mbq MIN_BASE_QUALITY
-                        Only include bases with phred score higher or equal than this option.
-Default is >=7.
-  --average_base_quality AVERAGE_BASE_QUALITY, -abq AVERAGE_BASE_QUALITY
-                        Base quality that variants tagged to a haplotype should have compare to the other haplotype.
-This will be used when the average base quality of variants mapped to two haplotypes for one read is not informative and decision cannot be made (e.g. when 10 variants of HP1 mapped to a read with average quality of 30, but only one variant from HP2 mapped to the same read with bq=35).
-Then, instead of considering average of qualities, the tool will count number of variants in both haplotypes that meet the given average_base_quality and uses the counts to make decision.
-Default is >=20.
-  --mapping_quality MAPPING_QUALITY, -mq MAPPING_QUALITY
-                        An integer value to specify thereshold for filtering reads based om mapping quality.
-Default is >=20 --min_variant MIN_VARIANT, -mv MIN_VARIANT
-                        minimum number of phased variants must a read have to be phased.
-Default is 1 --threads THREADS, -t THREADS
+  --threads THREADS, -t THREADS
                         Number of parallel processes.
 Default is 4 --chunk_size CHUNK_SIZE, -cs CHUNK_SIZE
                         Number of reads send to each proccessor.
 Default is 100
-  --include_indels, -ind
-                        Also include indels for read phasing to haplotypes.
-  --include_supplementary, -is
-                        Also include supplementary reads --overwrite, -ow      If output files exist overwrite them
+  --overwrite, -ow      If output files exist overwrite them
 ```
 ## dma: